WeixuanZ/dataopen-f20/README.md

 _Submission to 2020 European Regional Data Open._

+The data included in this repository is tracked using Git LFS, please ensure it is installed before cloning.
 Install all the dependencies through

 ```bash
 pip install -r requirements.txt